Iowa vs. Georgia Predictions & Picks - Women's NCAA Tournament Second Round

 Iowa Performance Insights

-- The Hawkeyes' +570 scoring differential (outscoring opponents by 17.3 points per game) is a result of scoring 87.8 points per game (first in college basketball) while allowing 70.5 per outing (317th in college basketball).
+- The Hawkeyes are outscoring opponents by 17.3 points per game with a +570 scoring differential overall.
+They put up 87.8 points per game (first in college basketball) and give up 70.5 per contest (316th in college basketball).

-- Iowa's offense has been more effective in Big Ten games this year, averaging 89.2 points per contest, compared to its overall average of 87.8 PPG.
+- Iowa is putting up 89.2 points per game this year in conference action, which is 1.4 more points per game than its overall average (87.8).

-- The Hawkeyes post 90.4 points per game in home games, compared to 85.9 points per game on the road, a difference of 4.5 points per contest.
+- The Hawkeyes are averaging 90.4 points per game this year at home, which is 4.5 more points than they're averaging in away games (85.9).

 - Iowa gives up 64.9 points per game in home games this year, compared to 78.5 in road games.